The Getty

 • Westwood

-Industrialist Armand Hammer founded this museum in 1990, primarily to house his own collection, and it opened just three weeks before he died.
-Now—with its decades-in-the-making master plan fully realized—the free, UCLA partner institution stages fascinating shows of contemporary art, photography and design, often with an epmhasis on local artists (most notably with its “Made in L.A.” biennial).
-The shows are supplemented by a small permanent collection and the Hammer’s public events calendar (arguably one of the best in the city), chock full of free lectures and screenings.
+Industrialist Armand Hammer founded this museum in 1990 primarily to house his own collection.
+But since then, it’s really come into its own as what I think is L.A.’s most exciting, forward-thinking art museum.
+With its decades-in-the-making master plan now fully realized, the free, UCLA partner institution stages fascinating shows of contemporary art, photography and design, often with an epmhasis on local artists (most notably with its “Made in L.A.” biennial).
+The shows are supplemented by a small permanent collection of the Impressionists and Old Masters, and the Hammer’s public events calendar (arguably one of the best in the city) is chock full of free lectures and screenings.

 Advertising